Lumavate-Team/documentation/PROPERTIES.rst

 Page Link
 ^^^^^^^^^

- Page Link allows studio users to link to another URL by either selecting a widget from the current experience or by typing in a URL.
+ Page link allows studio users to link to another URL by either selecting a widget from the current experience or by typing in a URL.

  .. code-block:: javascript